DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 - As discussed w/r/t Expirement 1, the training data SWE values are themselves a model, so any imprecisions in the training SWE values would make model results diverge from ground truth even assuming the model perfectly predicted the training SWE values.
 - As noted above, using MSE as a training loss function may not optimize for the best KGE fit, but in hydrology KGE is viewed as the superior goodness of fit measure.
 Using KGE itself as a loss funciton is challenging because the measure is not easily differentiable and therefor highly computationally intensive.
 Training with KGE as a loss function can also lead to instability/lack of model convergence, as we observed directly with some initial experimentation using KGE or hybrid loss functions.
 Nonetheless, further research into using KGE as a training loss measure is warranted.
 Future researchers could consider hybrid training strategies, such as using MSE as the loss function in early epochs and switching to a KGE or hybird measure only in later epochs when the model has stabilized.

+# What is KGE?
+[Klinge-Gupta Efficiency](https://en.wikipedia.org/wiki/Kling%E2%80%93Gupta_efficiency), is a metric is commonly used to assess the performance of hydrological models.
+KGE is a composite measure that considers (i) Correlation (r) between observed and simulated data, (ii) the Bias (β) assesaws S the ratio of the mean of simulated data to the mean of observed data, and (iii) Variability (y), which compares the standard deviations of simulated and observed data to evaluate the model's ability to reproduce the variability in the observed data.
+It is calculated as KGE=1− sqrt((r−1)^2+(β−1)^2+(γ−1)^2).

+KGE values range from negative infinity to 1, with a KGE value of 1 indicating perfect agreement between the simulated and observed data.
+A model which simply predicts the mean will have a KGE of -0.44.
+What is considered a "good" KGE score is context specific.
+For our expirements, we considered KGE > 0.7 to be acceptable, KGE >0.8 to be good, and KGE > 0.9 to be excellent based on literature reviwe of similar expirements.

+# Limitations and Questions For Further Research

 # How to Reproduce The Results
 The results for this expirement were produced using the `snowML.LSTM` package in this repo.
 The hyperparameters were set as shown in the section below.
 The expirement was then run by importing the module `local-training-expirement.py` and by calling the function
 `run_expirement()` Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.